digiltd/oh-rtd-test/Insteon-PLM-Binding.md

     Switch x10Switch	"X10 switch" {insteonplm="A.1:X00.00.01#switch"}
     Dimmer x10Dimmer	"X10 dimmer" {insteonplm="A.5:X00.00.02#dimmer"}
     Contact x10Motion	"X10 motion" {insteonplm="A.3:X00.00.03#contact"}

+## Direct sending of group broadcasts (triggering scenes)

+The binding can command the modem to send broadcasts to a given Insteon group.
+Since it is a broadcast message, the corresponding item does *not* take the address of any device, but of the modem itself:

+    Switch  broadcastOnOff "group on/off" { insteonplm="xx.xx.xx:0x000045#broadcastonoff,group=2"}

+where "xx.xx.xx" stands for the modem's insteon address.
+Flipping this switch to "ON" will cause the modem to send a broadcast message with group=2, and all devices that are configured to respond to it should react.

 ## 3-way switch configurations and the "related" keyword